Tasks To Do Now To Prepare For The Holidays

 Create a Gift Buying List

-Now’s the time to make a list of everyone you need to buy for, that way you don’t forget anyone!
+Now’s the time to make a list of everyone you need to buy a gift for.
+That way, you won’t forget anyone!
 You can add to this list over the next few weeks as you think of people, and you’ll still have plenty of time to shop til you drop.

 Think of a Wishlist